Day 28: Bernex

 Celebrating Lake Geneva with a beer amidst the washing

-We've been up and down in the Alps for 28 days, and today is the day we descend for the last time.
-And it's one long steep descent of 1000 metres through meadows and forests with a tiny hint of autumn colours appearing in the leaves.
-We've taken a detour to get to Bernex instead of Chevenoz, as there was no accommodation in Chevenoz, and Bernex is just around the corner.
-The steep down hill climb through the forest finishes at La Fetiuere, where there's a car park for the day walkers, and a road leading down through Malpasset to Bernex.
-Half way down the road, there's a cave with a statue of the Notre Dame and 3 people beckon us over.
-I'm thinking they'll be wanting to show us the Notre dame, but no, in French that I understand only because of of the hand actions, they want a match to light the candles they have placed around the statue.
+We've been up and down in the Alps for 28 days, and today we descend for the last time - one long steep descent of 1000 metres through meadows and forests with a hint of autumn colours in the leaves.
+Bernex is just around the corner.
+The steep downhill through the forest finishes at La Fetiuere, where there's a car park for day walkers and a road leading down through Malpasset to Bernex.
+Half way down, there's a cave with a statue of Our Lady of Notre Dame and 3 people beckon us over.
+I'm thinking they want to show us statue, but no, in French that I understand because of the hand actions, they want a match to light the candles around the statue.
 No matches, but we have a gas can with a spark, which they use to light one candle.
 They're happy as larry and we continue on, with another 5k to go and it's already 5pm.

-It's time to walk a bit quicker down the road, hoping to get to a little epicerie in Bernex before it closes.
-And it's still open when we get there.
-We've already checked out the restaurant menu at the Hotel Cro Bidou where we're booked, and most of the courses have melted cheese with something or other.
+We walk a bit quicker down the road, hoping to get to an epicerie in Bernex before it closes.
+Yes it's still open.
+We've already checked out the restaurant menu at Hotel Cro Bidou where we're booked, and most of the courses have melted cheese with something or other.
 Fondu in disguise again.
-So we stock up on more lettuce and tomato and two cold beers and some Chips Ancienne (Kettle chips) peanuts and we're off.
+So we stock up on more lettuce and tomato and two cold beers, some Chips Ancienne (Kettle chips) and peanuts.

 Created by Jan and Ian Somers in Sandvox